jaygarcia/network-rgb-matrix-display-original/md/How_it_works.md

 ## Complex : one client, many servers, many panels
 This project's architecture can scale much greater than a few panels on a few displays.
-The following image depicts an examle project where we need to provide enough pixel surface area for a 320 x 240 display.
+The following image depicts an example project where we need to provide enough pixel surface area for a 320 x 240 display.

 ![Complex Example Image](./img/how_it_works/complex-example.png)